Coboundaries of 3-IETs: Introduction

-is ergodic with respect to the product measure $\mu\otimes Leb_{\R}$.
-It is a classical fact that if $f$ is a coboundary, then the orbit of the point $(x,r)$ is contained in a shifted graph of $f$.
+Moreover, $G_{[a,b]}$ is $T_f$-invariant.
 Consequently, $T_f$ is not ergodic.
-If one can prove that $T_f$ is ergodic, then $f$ is not a coboundary.
+Conversely, if one can prove that $T_f$ is ergodic, then $f$ is not a coboundary.

-We study this problem for the following setup: we consider $X = [0,1)$ with Lebesgue measure $\Leb$, a symmetric interval exchange transformation of 3 intervals (see \Cref{sec:iets} for definitions) and $f\in C^{1+AC}([0,1))$, where $C^{1+AC}(\cdot)$ denotes the set of differentiable functions whose derivative is absolutely continuous and of bounded variation.
+We study this problem for the following setting: $X = [0,1)$ with Lebesgue measure $\Leb$, $T$ is a symmetric interval exchange transformation of $3$ intervals (see \Cref{sec:iets} for definitions) and $f\in C^{1+AC}([0,1))$, where $C^{1+AC}(\cdot)$ denotes the set of differentiable functions whose derivative is absolutely continuous.
 We consider two cases, depending on the values of $f$ at the endpoints of the interval.
-First, we assume that the function $f$ vanishes at the endpoints of the interval $[0,1)$: \begin{theorem} Let $f \in C^{1+AC}([0,1))$ such that $f(0)=\lim_{x\to 1}f(x)=0$ with $\int f=0$, then $f$ is a coboundary for almost every symmetric 3-IET $T$.
-In particular, the skew product $T_f$ is not ergodic.
-However, there exists a dense subset of 3-IETs, for which the skew product $T_f$ is ergodic. \end{theorem} On the contrary, we have the following result when $f$ does not vanish at $0$ and $1$. \begin{theorem} Let $f \in C^{1+AC}([0,1))$ with $\int f=0$ such that $f(0)=\lim_{x\to 1}f(x)\neq 0$, then the skew product $T_f$ \underline{is} ergodic for almost every symmetric 3-IET $T$.
-In particular, $f$ is not a coboundary for $T$. \end{theorem} Similarly to the \Cref{thm:main1}, here we also have a small family of maps, which exhibit different behavior than the typical case. \begin{proposition} If $f(0)=\lim_{x\to 1}f(x)\neq 0$, then there exists a dense family of minimal $3$-IETs for which $f$ is a coboundary.
-In particular, the skew product $T_f$ is not ergodic. \end{proposition} Note that in all the previously stated results, we assumed that $f(0)=\lim_{x\to 1}f(x)$, i.e., $\int_0^1f'(x)\,dx=0$.
-The case when $\int_0^1f'(x)\, dx \neq 0$ is also interesting, and it was treated by Pask in \cite[2.11.
-Theorem]{Pask} --see \Cref{prop: Pask}.
+First, we assume that $f$ vanishes at the endpoints of the interval $[0,1)$.